Customer Management

 ClearFeed automatically creates customers in the following scenarios:

-• Checks if a customer already exists with the remaining domain(s)
+* Checks if customer already exists with the remaining domain(s)

-• If no: A new customer is created and the channel is linked to it
+* **If no:** A new customer is created with the remaining domain(s)

-• All future requests from that channel are automatically linked to the customer
+* All future requests from that channel are automatically linked to this customer

 When a request arrives from an email address: